hackerESQ/laravel-settings/README.md

 Settings can be accessed using the easy-to-remember Facade, "Settings."

 ### Set new setting
-You can set new settings using the "set" method, which accepts an associative array of one or more key/value pairs.
+You can set new settings using the "set" method, which accepts an associative array of one or more key/value pairs. <b><mark>For security reasons,</mark> this will first check to see if such a setting key exists in your "settings" table or in the cache.
+If such a key exists, it will update the key to the new value.
+If the key does not exist, <i>it will disregard the change.</i> So, if this is a fresh install, do not expect the following to work:

 ```php
 Settings::set(['firm_name'=>'new']);
 ```

-<b><mark>For security reasons,</mark> this will first check to see if such a setting key exists in your "settings" table or in the cache.
-If such a key exists, it will update the key to the new value.
-If the key does not exist, <i>it will disregard the change.</i> </b> If you wish to force set a new setting, you should pass an array for the second parameter like so:
+</b> If you wish to force set a new setting, you should pass an array for the second parameter like so:

 ```php
 Settings::set(['firm_name'=>'new'],['force'=>true]);